tetris245/ULTRAbc/README.md

 * Improved the lock command to allow time randomly choosen by the game when you use timer locks: for that, you need to use ? instead of specifying the number of minutes
 * Improved the maproom command by adding info about the keys found in the map only for the player using the command
 * Optimised the detection of Uwall/Ulist protection and chat room type
+* Removed the ustatus command and the extra option of the uhelp command; all 'extra' commands are moved to /uhelp misc